 What you will learn

-Has your dog been labelled “reactive” or “aggressive” toward dogs?
-This class will help you understand why your dog reacts negatively toward other dogs and how to change it.
+Is your dog overly excited when encountering dogs or been labelled “reactive” toward dogs?
+This class will help you understand why your dog reacts this way toward other dogs and how to change it.
 We will focus on how to safely and effectively build your dog’s confidence and comfort around dogs so you both will enjoy your walks again.
 Your dog may not like other dogs or want to greet them on leash but he will learn calmer responses when encountering them.

 Our Rowdy Rover class will provide a controlled environment where you and your dog can practice and learn with others with similar challenges.
 The dogs will be kept separate (and initially out of sight of each other) and not greet or sniff each other at any time.

 You will also learn management skills to get out of difficult situations as well as how to change your dog’s behavior using positive training techniques.
 As part of the learning process, we will play fun training games to help ease both your and your dog’s stress levels, many of which are played for just 3 minutes at a time.